 - French Call to Tech

-Now, you want the call to end up at the right agent who is specialized in the task and speaks the caller's language.
-But unfortunately, that's not always happening, as you already learned in the last section.
+Your goal is to direct the call to the right agent who specializes in the task and speaks the caller's language.

 ⇒ Queuing and ending the call

-The caller now is marked, for instance, as a French caller who wants to speak to Support.
-However, what do you do if all your agents are busy on the phone or just not available?
-Again, this is something that is up to you but let me give you a few options.
+At this point, the caller is identified, for example, as a French caller who wants to speak to Support.
+But what if all your agents are busy or unavailable?
+Here are a few options:

-- The caller knocks on the French Support queue but no agent is available.
-So you directly forward the customer to a prompt asking to call back later or send an email.
+- If the French Support queue has no available agents, forward the customer to a prompt asking them to call back later or send an email.

-- Alternatively, you let the customer in and hope that an agent gets available within the next 5 minutes.
-If this isn't the case, you lead the call out of the queue to a similar prompt as above.
+- Alternatively, allow the customer to wait, hoping that an agent becomes available within the next 5 minutes.
+If not, redirect the call to a similar prompt as mentioned above.

-- Also, you could offer the customer to send an email or offer a call-back option while the customer is waiting and continue to have the call in the wait queue.
+- Offer the customer the option to send an email or request a call-back while they wait, while keeping the call in the queue.

 - What does the customer hear while waiting?
 Music or ringing?

-- What does the agent hear if the call is connected if anything at all?
+- What does the agent hear before the call is connected, if anything at all?

-So this completes this quite extensive call flow.
-We hope this example helps you to analyze your own flow.
+This completes the extensive call flow.
+We hope this example assists you in analyzing your own flow.
 Find the summary of the key steps below.

 |Language||Step 1||Step 2||Step 3|